122: Labour's Freebies and The End of the Peers Show

 Although he was 90 years old when he was making his application, so he may have simply been quite tired.

-But I had no idea how many were herditis, until I started researching this, that there were nearly 700 hereditaries in the House of Lords before 1997, and so it's obviously an enormous difference now.
+But I had no idea how many were herds until I started researching this, that there were nearly 700 hereditaries in the House of Lords before 1997, and so it's obviously an enormous difference now.

+It's also a big diversity and equality and inclusion challenge, right?
 In that there are only 90 peerages that can even be inherited by women, let alone ones that go to a male heir first.

-And as you would expect, unless I'd know there's an exception I don't know, they're all white or would identify themselves as white, right?
+So currently, all 92 hereditary peers are men.
+And as you would expect, unless I know there's an exception I don't know, they're all white or would identify themselves as white, right?

-So, you just have this block of votes that do not represent the diversity of what Britain actually looks like.
+So you just have this block of votes that do not represent the diversity of what Britain actually looks like.

-I mean, we had an account, and and if you want to see the standard of the quality of debate in the Lords, the lords were debating, well, of themselves in a recent debate, and that was in the last issue.
+I mean, we had an an account and if you want to see the standard of the quality of debate in the Lords, the Lords were debating well of themselves in a recent debate and that was in the last issue and you get a flavour.

-I mean, extraordinarily, quite a lot of the hereditaries are in favour of the hereditaries staying.
+I mean extraordinarily quite a lot of the hereditaries are in favour of the hereditaries staying.

 a party waiting to it because there are more conservative hereditaries than Labour?
+I mean did you say it's 40 odd conservatives?

 45 conservatives, yeah, plus anyone from the crossbenchers who might want to vote with the Conservatives.

-And has it remained at those levels which was representative of what the state of the party is in nineteen ninety nine?
+And has it remained at those levels which are representative of what the state of the party is in 1999?
+Yeah, yeah, it was fixed.
+It's changed enormously, hasn't it?

-I mean, there was an awful lot of Labour peers were put in to address that that imbalance, but but but that bit stayed the same.
+I mean, there was an awful lot of Labour peers were put in to address that imbalance, but that bit stayed the same.
+Yeah, and it's wild to read.

-Yeah, and it's wild to read um so the Lib Dems, one of their constitutional reform things they wanted to do when they were in coalition was reform the Lords, and they wanted to take it down to three hundred and sixty elected and ninety appointed.
+So the Lib Dems, one of their constitutional reform things they wanted to do when they were in coalition was reform the Lords.
+And they wanted to take it down to 360 elected and 90 appointed.

-Well, that's like half the number of peers we've ended up being, because exactly that problem, right?
+Well, that's like half the number of peers we've we've ended up being, because exactly that problem, right?
+Which is that everybody wants to stack the lords in order that their stuff will go through.

 So there's just been a real huge influx of peers over that Conservative time and kind of wanting to maintain their numerical superiority.
+How many are there now?
+Of peers, I think.

 They're about 800.

+Yeah.
 So it's one in eight that's hereditary.

-And they have enacted various reforms, so you can't now retire as a peer or you can get kicked out.
+And they have enacted various reforms.
+So you can't now retire as a peer or you can get kicked out.

-I mean, Lord Prescott was recently kicked out, but the rule now is that if you haven't made a contribution or attended in the last parliamentary term, that's it.
+But the rule now is that if you haven't made a contribution or attended in the last parliamentary term, that's it.
+You You were all automatically retired.

 Well, Prescott's very ill health.

 He had a couple of strokes a few years ago, and so he didn't turn up.
+But our favourite peer, Lord Archer of Weston Supermare, also stepped down just before the last election.

 So various people.

 Michael Ashcroft as well, Lord Ashcroft, has retired officially from the House of Lords.
+Really?
+Now that is a shame.

 Yeah, that might have had something to do with them actually enforcing some tax rules.

-I have another quiz question, which is: what is unusual about Lord Simon of Withenshaw?
+I have another quiz question, which is, what is unusual about Lord Simon of Withenshaw?

 Not actually from Withenshaw.
+Probably not.

+Is he a hereditary?
 She is now legally a woman.

-was briefly on the list, but is now withdrawn, but has inherited the title ahead of her elder sister because the Gender Recognition Act says that you can change your legal gender under British law, but it doesn't affect the inheritance of peerages, which is just the most British thing that I've ever heard.
+So this is Matilda Simon, who is a transgender woman, not sitting in the Lords, did briefly, was briefly on the list, but is now withdrawn, but has inherited the title ahead of her elder sister because the Gender Recognition Act says that you can change your legal gender under British law, but it doesn't affect the inheritance of peerages, which is just the most British thing that I've ever heard.

 It's like, well, I'm not sure.
+My son is now primogeniture critical.

 I just think it's so funny that we go like, let's move with the times, but not that much.

-Actually, the listing, bless them, on the House of Lords websites about the gender breakdown says male-female non-binary.
+Actually, the listing, bless them, on the House of Lords websites about the gender breakdown says male, female, non-binary.

+But we haven't got any non-binary lords yet.
 Still hanging on in there, but it hasn't happened yet, but maybe it will do.

-One of the problems with lords reform, and part of the reason that nothing's been done further has been done on it, really, for the last 25 years, is that logically you just get into terrible problems because obviously it's unjust to have hereditary peers, 92 of them in the House of Lords.
+One of the problems with lords reform, and part of the reason that nothing's been done further has been done on it really for the last 25 years, is that logically you just get into terrible problems because obviously it's unjust to have hereditary peers, 92 of them in the House of Lords.

-But it's also completely unjust to have political appointees in the House of Lords if you give it more than two seconds' thought, isn't it?
+But it's also completely unjust to have political appointees in the House of Lords if you give it more than two seconds thought, isn't it?

 So you really do have to come up with a solution that encompasses the whole thing and then force that through to a point that's going to disadvantage probably the party in government at any given time and the chances of anything actually getting done.